PowerDayz/EzDBOverview/README.md

 ### 2. Add Resource To Fivem Server:

 - Move the pw-ezdboverview folder to your resources folder
-- Ensure / Start the resource in your cfg
+- Ensure / Start the resource in your server.cfg

 ### **3. Database Connection**: